bradygaster-zz/downr/posts/azure-cosmosdb-with-functions/index.md

 Once the Function is validated and seems to be working properly, the last step is publishing it to Azure App Service and configuring it to run in the cloud.

-## Publishing to Function to Azure
+## Publishing the Function to Azure

 Luckilly, publishing is nearly a single mouse-click.
 By right-clicking the project I can see the familiar **Publish** context menu item.